3 Mindset Shifts for Change Agents

 Bobby Gruenewald: “The church has the talent and resources to once again become influencers of culture and agents of change.”

-Moments of celebration like the 10th anniversary of Outreach magazine are great opportunities to get perspective on where we are.
+Moments of celebration are great opportunities to get perspective on where we are.
 While our minds naturally think in terms of geography when we discuss location, it’s also important to consider where we are from a historical perspective.

 Think about the space we inhabit on a timeline.
 It’s unlike any other.
 There are 7 billion people walking the planet, and we have access to amazing technology and tools that knit us together more than ever before.